St. James Church has had a link to Santiago de Compostella going back to the year 1220.

 Dómhnall Mac Síthigh, Breanndán Ó Beaglaoich, Breandan Ó Muircheartaigh, and Liam Holden.

-why not follow them on Facebook.
+We followed them on Facebook.
 Camino by sea – A Voyage from Dublin to Spain

 WELL DONE – Danny Aidan Liam and Brendan.